Fitness planning is central to every successful personal training journey.

 They won’t be able to stick to their workout routine and plan with no driving objectives.

-Once you've defined these central goals, you can break them down into smaller goals.
-For example, you can set weekly targets for your client at the start of each week.
+Once you’ve defined these central goals, you can break them down into smaller goals.
+Setting specific targets for each goal helps guide progress and keeps motivation high.

 Use these weekly mini-goals to plan their week effectively and include habits, activities, and workouts that help your clients attain them.